An In-Depth Look at the Cloud Services Platform from Microsoft

 The Sumo Logic platform unifies logs and metrics from the structured, semi-structured, and unstructured data across your entire Microsoft environment.
 Machine learning algorithms process vast amounts of log and metrics data, looking for anomalies and deviations from normal patterns of activity, alerting you when appropriate.

 With Log Reduce, Log Compare and Outlier Detection, extract continuous intelligence from your application stack and proactively respond to operational and security issues.

-The Sumo Logic apps for Microsoft Azure Audit, Microsoft Azure Web Apps, Microsoft Windows Server Active Directory, Microsoft Internet Information Services (IIS), and the popular Windows Performance app, make ingesting machine data in real-time and rendering it into clear, interactive visualizations for a complete picture of your applications and data.
+The integrations for Microsoft Azure Audit, Microsoft Azure Web Apps, Microsoft Windows Server Active Directory, Microsoft Internet Information Services (IIS), and the popular Windows Performance app, make ingesting machine data in real-time and rendering it into clear, interactive visualizations for a complete picture of your applications and data.

 Before long the on-premise data center—along with its expensive hardware and hordes of local technicians on the payroll—may be lost to technology’s graveyard.
 But smart, researched investment into cloud capabilities like those provided in Microsoft Azure will make facing tomorrow’s bold technology challenges and possibilities relatively painless.

 Reduce downtime and move from reactive to proactive monitoring.